-RESOLUTION OF THE BIG SANDY AREA DEVELOPMENT DISTRICT 2023 COMPREHENSIVE ECONOMIC DEVELOPMENT STRATEGY UPDATE
+RESOLUTION OF THE BIG SANDY AREA DEVELOPMENT DISTRICT 2023 - 2027 COMPREHENSIVE ECONOMIC DEVELOPMENT STRATEGY

-WHEREAS, the Kentucky Area Development Districts, in coordination with the Department for Local Government (DLG), Appalachian Regional Commission (ARC), and the Economic Development Administration (EDA), are engaged in a Commonwealth-wide community-based, strategic planning process; and
+WHEREAS, the Kentucky Area Development Districts, in coordination with the Department for Local Government (DLG), Appalachian Regional Commission (ARC), and the Economic Development Administration (EDA), are engaged in a Commonwealth-wide, community-based, strategic planning process; and

-WHEREAS, the Big Sandy Area Development District Board of Directors, CEDS Committee completed a Comprehensive Economic Development Strategy (CEDS) update to assure compliance with eligibility for funding through EDA; and
+WHEREAS, the Big Sandy Area Development District Board of Directors, CEDS Steering Committee completed a Comprehensive Economic Development Strategy (CEDS) to assure compliance with eligibility for funding through EDA; and

-WHEREAS, the Board of Directors recognizes the CEDS Plan and the 2023 report as the Big Sandy Area Development District's consensus strategy and template for future economic growth and revitalization in the region.
+WHEREAS, the Board of Directors recognizes the 2023 - 2027 CEDS as the Big Sandy Area Development District's consensus strategy and template for future economic growth and revitalization in the region.

-NOW, THEREFORE, BE IT RESOLVED, that the Big Sandy Area Development District Board of Directors approves and adopts the Big Sandy Comprehensive Economic Development Strategy Update 2023 for submission to the Economic Development Administration, Appalachian Regional Commission, and Department for Local Government.
+NOW, THEREFORE, BE IT RESOLVED, that the Big Sandy Area Development District Board of Directors approves and adopts the 2023 - 2027 Big Sandy Comprehensive Economic Development Strategy for submission to the Economic Development Administration, Appalachian Regional Commission, and Department for Local Government.

-Adopted this 28th day of November 2023.
+Adopted this 22nd day of November 2022.